 The discovery of the neutron was a really important discovery because it helped us understand how atoms work.
 We learned that atoms are made up of even smaller particles: protons, neutrons, and electrons.

-In 1935 Chadwick was awarded the Nobel Peace Prize for the discovery.
+In 1935 Chadwick was awarded the Nobel Prize for Physics for the discovery.

 Check out our science section for more positive science news.